TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 1/Leviticus 1.6.md

 ---

-And he shall flay the burnt-offering, and cut it into its pieces.
+He shall flay the burnt offering, and cut it into pieces.